Do Muse Headbands Really Work? Review + Latest Models (2026)

 The significance of alpha brainwaves lies in their association with a state of focused relaxation, an ideal state for meditation.
 Meditation enthusiasts and practitioners strive to enter this state, where the mind is calm, focused, and receptive.
 This is where meditation’s transformative power becomes most pronounced.

 The beauty of such devices lies in their ability to monitor these brainwave frequencies in real-time.
-Here’s how it works: As you engage in your meditation practice, the device continuously tracks your brainwave activity.
-It’s finely tuned to recognize shifts in brainwave frequency, such as when it rises from the alpha level to the beta level.
-This is an indication that your mind is transitioning from a meditative state to a more active and possibly distracted state.
+As you engage in your meditation practice, the device continuously tracks your brainwave activity.
+It’s finely tuned to recognize shifts in brainwave frequency, such as when it rises from the alpha level to the beta level — a sign that your mind is becoming more active or distracted.

-Moreover, these devices are not only adept at identifying when your mind is becoming less meditative, but they’re also capable of detecting when you’ve drifted into sleep.
+Moreover, these devices are not only adept at identifying when your mind is becoming less meditative, but they’re also capable of detecting when you’ve drifted toward sleep.
 This is accomplished by recognizing another set of brainwaves, known as theta brainwaves.
 Theta waves are typically associated with the drowsy state preceding sleep.
-When the device detects this shift, it provides an alert, ensuring that you remain aware and engaged during your meditation practice.
+When the device detects this shift, it provides an alert, helping you remain aware and engaged during your meditation practice.

 My Experience and Review of Muse S and Muse 2 Headband

 I previously reviewed the first Muse brain-sensing headband.
-While I had some reservations about these devices back then, I’ve returned to update my review after trying out the Muse 2 and Muse S headbands, which boast advanced technology.
-In truth both the advanced versions of Muse’s headband are far better than their initial device, it had limitations with accuracy and the software also was not as good as what they have now which tells us that they are constantly working on making their product better.
+While I had some reservations about these devices back then, I’ve returned to update my review after trying out the Muse 2 and Muse S headbands, which boast significantly improved technology.
+In truth, both of these newer versions are far better than the original device — early models struggled with accuracy and software stability, whereas today’s app experience is noticeably smoother and more reliable.

 First, let’s discuss the Muse 2.
 When I purchased it, I had high expectations due to my experience with their previous product.
-Compared to its predecessor, the Muse 2 demonstrated a significant leap in usability.
+Compared to its predecessor, the Muse 2 demonstrated a clear leap in usability.
 If you had used the Muse app during the initial release of this device, you would have likely encountered several bugs and glitches.
-However, the company has since made updates to the app, greatly improving its performance.
-Most of the major issues, such as accuracy, real-time feedback, and audio limitations, were software-related problems.
-At that time, I strongly believed that this device had the potential for substantial improvement if they focused on enhancing the app.
-Fortunately, they did just that, resulting in software that is now considerably more accurate and user-friendly.
+However, the company has since made substantial updates to the app, greatly improving its performance.
+Most of the earlier issues — such as accuracy, real-time feedback, and audio limitations — were software-related problems rather than hardware flaws.

-Muse S (Gen 2) is a technological masterpiece from every aspect.
-It boasts features that have the potential to transform the way people, like myself, who are deeply rooted in traditional meditation practices, perceive such devices.
-If you’re also a regular practitioner of mindfulness exercises, you’ll be astounded by the insightful reports generated by this device.
-Additionally, the fabric body of this headband offers such comfort that you can even wear it while sleeping.
-With its array of added features, it stands as an unbeatable modern brainwave sensing device.
+Muse S (Gen 2) is a technological masterpiece from many angles.
+It boasts features that have the potential to transform the way people like myself — who are deeply rooted in traditional meditation practices — perceive such devices.
+If you’re also a regular practitioner of mindfulness exercises, you’ll be impressed by the depth of the reports generated by this device.
+Additionally, the fabric body of this headband is so comfortable that many users even wear it while sleeping.

-The standout feature of Muse S (Gen 2), setting it apart as exceptional, is its sleep monitoring capability and the inclusion of digital sleeping aids.
-This feature utilizes brainwave sensing to detect wakefulness and employs guided meditation to help you go back to sleep.
-I find this feature intriguing, although personally, no matter how comfortable it is I’ve found it challenging to wear a headband (or any device) while sleeping.
-However, I’m aware of the positive feedback this particular aspect of the device has received from users.
+The standout feature of Muse S (Gen 2) is its sleep monitoring capability and the inclusion of digital sleep aids.
+This feature uses brainwave sensing to detect wakefulness and offers guided audio to help you fall back asleep.
+Personally, I still struggle to wear any device through the night, but I know many users who swear by this function.

-The clear winner in the Muse S vs. Muse 2 comparison is undoubtedly Muse S (Gen 2) due to its advanced features.
-It may seem unfair to pit the updated version of the same device against the older one, but if your primary goal is to monitor your brain state during meditation, Muse 2 still serves its purpose adequately.
+The clear winner in the Muse S vs. Muse 2 comparison is undoubtedly Muse S (Gen 2) due to its broader feature set.
+That said, if your primary goal is simply to monitor your brain state during meditation, Muse 2 still performs very well for focused sessions.

 Their application is available for free, but it also offers a premium version with a monthly subscription.
-The choice to opt for the premium version depends on your personal needs and preferences.
-For individuals like me, who are primarily interested in tracking brainwave trends during meditation sessions, the basic version is more than sufficient.
+For users like me — mainly interested in tracking brainwave trends during meditation — the basic version is more than sufficient.

-You can send your emails using the contact page, I will be more than happy to help you with any of your issues.
+You can send your emails using the contact page — I’ll be more than happy to help you with any of your questions.

-If this post was helpful to you then please spread the word by sharing it on your online social networks.
+If this post was helpful to you, please spread the word by sharing it on your online social networks.